brokenlyre/Polymathist.me/content/implementing-pelican.md

 ## Let's roll out!
 <!-- PELICAN_BEGIN_SUMMARY -->
-I had already mentioned [here](./rebuilding-web-presence.html) that I would write about the process of rolling out this website via [Pelican] and [github pages].
+I had already mentioned [here](./rebuilding-web-presence.html) that I would write about the process of rolling out this website via [Pelican](https://blog.getpelican.com/) and [github pages](https://pages.github.com/).
 Instead of trying to recollect how I did it for this website, I am going to go ahead a start cataloging what I do to get one of my other properties up and running.
 There will definitely be one thing that's a little different based on the folder structure needed within the appropriate repository on github, but I will be sure to highlight that difference and note that it will be useful for others to consider.
 <!-- PELICAN_END_SUMMARY -->

 ## Get Pelican

 Well...
 I suppose that's a couple of stages down the road.
 First thing to realize is that Pelican is a Python solution and as such you will need a python environment.
-That's fairly easily accomplished by grabbing the latest distribution from [anaconda].
-You will also need a github account and will need to download and install [git].
+That's fairly easily accomplished by grabbing the latest distribution from [anaconda](https://www.anaconda.com/download/).
+You will also need a github account and will need to download and install [git](https://git-scm.com/downloads).

 Now here's where I'm going to mess things up quite a bit because it's a part that I'm not really wanting to replicate as I already have my environment installed.
-But I can summarize a few things that you will readily find at the [Pelican] reference documentation.
+But I can summarize a few things that you will readily find at the [Pelican](https://blog.getpelican.com/) reference documentation.
 But once Python is installed, open up the anaconda prompt and fire off the following command:

 ```python
 pip install pelican